LED lighting project

 The light fantastic

-We have already saved almost $300,000 and reduced energy use by more than 25% since March 2012, with the City's roll out of more than 2,600 energy efficient LED (light-emitting diode) street and park lights across the local area.
+We have already saved almost $370,000 and reduced energy use more than 34% since March 2012, with the City's roll out of more than 4,100 energy efficient LED (light-emitting diode) street and park lights.

 New York, London and Hong Kong joined Sydney in another LED trial arranged by the international environment collective, the Climate Group.